HE-Yangmei/flickr_download_images/README.md

 You'll also need to edit the three variables at the top of flick.py to suit your needs.

 Don't forget to change the api_key and api_secret to your keys!
-(These needed to be requested from flickr)
+(These need to be requested from flickr)